-- (7) The master or operator of a Canadian vessel that was engaged in halibut fishing must weigh and record all halibut on board said vessel at the time offloading commences and record on Provincial fish tickets or Federal catch reports the date, locality, name of vessel, the name(s) of the person(s) from whom the halibut was purchased; and the scale weight obtained at the time of offloading of all halibut on board the vessel including the pounds purchased; pounds in excess of IVQs; pounds retained for personal use; and pounds discarded as unfit for human consumption. - (8) No person shall make a false entry on a State or Provincial fish ticket or a Federal catch or landing report referred to in paragraphs (5), (6), and (7) of section 17. - (9) A copy of the fish tickets or catch reports referred to in paragraphs (5), (6), and (7) shall be - (a) retained by the person making them for a period of three years from the date the fish tickets or catch reports are made; and - (b) open to inspection by an authorized officer or any authorized representative of the Commission. - (10) No person shall possess any halibut taken or retained in contravention of these Regulations. - (11) When halibut are landed to other than a commercial fish processor the records required by paragraph (6) shall be maintained by the operator of the vessel from which that halibut was caught, in compliance with paragraph (9). - (12) It shall be unlawful to enter a IPHC license number on a State fish ticket for any vessel other than the vessel actually used in catching the halibut reported thereon.

-5 DFO has more restrictive regulations therefore section 17(2)b does not apply to fish caught in Area 2B or landed in British Columbia.

-6 DFO did not adopt this regulation therefore section 17 paragraph (3) does not apply to fish caught in Area 2B.
+- (8) For halibut landings made in Alaska, the requirements as listing in paragraph (5) and (6) can be met by recording the information in the Interagency Electronic Reporting Systems, eLandings. - (9) The master or operator of a Canadian vessel that was engaged in halibut fishing must weigh and record all halibut on board said vessel at the time offloading commences and record on Provincial fish tickets or Federal catch reports the date, locality, name of vessel, the name(s) of the person(s) from whom the halibut was purchased; and the scale weight obtained at the time of offloading of all halibut on board the vessel including the pounds purchased; pounds in excess of IVQs; pounds retained for personal use; and pounds discarded as unfit for human consumption. - (10) No person shall make a false entry on a State or Provincial fish ticket or a Federal catch or landing report referred to in paragraphs (5), (6), and (9) of section 17. - (11) A copy of the fish tickets or catch reports referred to in paragraphs (5), (6), and (9) shall be - (a) retained by the person making them for a period of three years from the date the fish tickets or catch reports are made; and - (b) open to inspection by an authorized officer or any authorized representative of the Commission. - (10) No person shall possess any halibut taken or retained in contravention of these Regulations. - (11) When halibut are landed to other than a commercial fish processor the records required by paragraph (6) shall be maintained by the operator of the vessel from which that halibut was caught, in compliance with paragraph (9). - (12) It shall be unlawful to enter a IPHC license number on a State fish ticket for any vessel other than the vessel actually used in catching the halibut reported thereon. - DFO has more restrictive regulations therefore section 17(2)b does not apply to fish caught in Area 2B or landed in British Columbia. - DFO did not adopt this regulation therefore section 17 paragraph (3) does not apply to fish caught in Area 2B.